bradleyboehmke/modeldata/.github/ISSUE_TEMPLATE/feature-enhancement-request.md

 ### Known Dependencies

 What additional dependencies are required to make this happen?
-Are there additional R or OS packages required.
-Would new data sources need to be added to ACDS?
+Are there additional Python or OS packages required.
+Would new data sources need to be curated?
 Consider all requirements involved with this capability.

 ### Desired Completion Date